 Step 2: Collect previous data and train AI

 Teach your AI testing tool what changes matter: feed it past test runs, CI logs, failures, and code diffs.
-The type and quality of your data will impact:
+The type and quality of your data directly impact how effectively AI for regression testing prioritizes what to test and when.

 - How precisely the tool will prioritize what to test and when